National Commission on Fiscal Responsibility and Reform: Final plan

 The plan also proposed an additional $673 billion in savings, due to lower projected spending interest payments as a result from lower deficits.

 Final vote

-The plan released on December 1, 2010, fell short of a supermajority on December 3, with 11 of 18 votes in favor.
+The plan, released on December 1, 2010, fell short of a supermajority during voting on December 3, with 11 of 18 votes in favor.
 Voting for the report were Bowles, Coburn, Conrad, Crapo, Cote, Durbin, Fudge, Gregg, Rivlin, Simpson, and Spratt.
-Voting against were Baucus, Becerra, Camp, Hensarling, Ryan, Schakowsky and Stern.
+Voting against were Baucus, Becerra, Camp, Hensarling, Ryan, Schakowsky, and Stern.

 On March 28, 2012, Representatives Jim Cooper (D-TN) and Steve LaTourette (R-OH) put a bill modeled on the plan, with, according to analyst Ezra Klein, "somewhat less in tax increases," to a vote in the House where it was rejected 382 to 38.
 22 Democrats and 16 Republicans supported the bill.

 Reaction

 There was mixed reaction to the plan.
 Some praised the recommendations of the proposal while others attacked it.